sorebear/banner-ad-framework/README.md

 These three layout files can all be found within `resources/html/components`.
 You can edit these files for changes you would like to see across all banners of one type.

 ### Content Blocks

+We will look at the content blocks for Standard Banners, Static Banners, and Expanding Banners respectively.

 #### Main Content and ISI - Standard Banners